IUP Brand: Visual Guide

 Creating and Requesting Graphic Assets

 Never try to create assets like the IUP logo from scratch or pull them from another document.
 That leads to inconsistencies we try to avoid.
-Instead, look for help from our division to get the right assets, implemented the right way.
+Instead, look for help from our office to get the right assets, implemented the right way.